MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 # Application and Code Assessment Toolkit for Java

-This guide describes how to assess and replatform any type of Java applications with the *Application and Code Assessment Toolkit for Java* to evaluate their readiness to replatform and migrate to Azure.
+This guide describes how to use the *Application and Code Assessment Toolkit for Java* to assess and replatform any type of Java applications.
+The toolkit enables you to evaluate application readiness for replatforming and migration to Azure.

 `appcat` is a command-line tool to assess Java application binaries and/or source code to identify replatforming and migration opportunities for Azure.
 It helps you modernize and replatform large-scale Java applications through a broad range of transformations, use cases, and code patterns.